Saturday, October 1, 2016

 How often have you told yourself that and hidden your feelings, fears, and pain from loved ones?

-Earlier this week, I was talking with a friend for whom I have some affection.
-She's been through a lot the past couple years and as we discussed coping with life's challenges by relying on loved ones, she said, "I just don't want to be a burden."
+Earlier this week, I was talking with a friend who's been through a lot the past couple years.
+As we discussed coping with life's challenges by relying on loved ones, she said, "I just don't want to be a burden."

 Relying on loved ones can be scary.